How Much Exercise Does My 5-6-month-old Puppy Need?

 Spay/neuter considerations

-If your puppy is approaching the age for spaying or neutering, it's important to consider the impact of these procedures on their exercise routine.
+If your puppy is approaching the age for or neutering, it's important to consider the impact of these procedures on their exercise routine.
 Your veterinarian will provide specific guidelines on post-surgery exercise restrictions and modifications.
 It's crucial to follow their instructions to prevent complications and promote a smooth recovery for your puppy.

 Monitoring growth and development